 Students who plan to do graduate work in biology should have an adequate background of undergraduate courses suitable to the area of biology in which they are interested.
 If such a background is lacking or incomplete, the student can be asked to make up these deficiencies in addition to pursuing the normal graduate program.

 Prospective students who are interested in applying to the graduate program of the Department of Biological Sciences are required to submit ESU Graduate Application and Biology Graduate Application, both can be submitted online.
-If for some reason you cannot submit an electronic application, please contact Dr. Eric Yang, who is the Graduate Coordinator of the Department.
+If for some reason you cannot submit an electronic application, please contact Dr. David Edds, who is the Graduate Coordinator of the Department.
 The Biology Graduate Application form asks for a personal background statement detailing goals and experience in biology.
 The applicants are also required to submit three recommendation letters.
 M.S. thesis option applicants are strongly encouraged to visit or contact potential advisors prior to submitting their applications.
-An M.S. thesis option applicant can be admitted only if a Biology faculty agrees to advise his/her thesis.
+An M.S. thesis option applicant can be admitted only if a Biology faculty member agrees to advise his/her thesis.
 The department's admission committee will make a decision based upon the applicant's application materials.
 The applicant can be accepted unconditionally, with condition, on a probationary basis, or the applicant can be denied.
 International students must apply for graduate studies through the Office of International Education.

 Degree Candidacy Requirements

-Sometime during the first year of study the student must complete the Application for Admission to Degree Candidacy.
-This form, along with the approved permanent graduate program (signed by the major advisor and the other members of the student's advisory committee) is to be submitted by the student to the Graduate Coordinator of the Department of Biological Sciences.
+Sometime during the first semester of study, the student must complete the Degree Plan (signed by the major advisor and the other members of the student's advisory committee) and submit it to the Graduate Coordinator of the Department of Biological Sciences.